Perhaps the most common question we receive from our government employee clients is: “What should I do with my TSP when I retire?”

 With this 4th option, if you think about it you can really do all of the first 3 options, but with more control because an IRA is yours to choose what you'd like to do with.
 If you decide an annuity is right for you, go ahead and purchase an annuity out of an IRA and enjoy the freedom that comes from shopping around.
 If you decide to let the funds sit and grow, find an advisor and investment manager who has your unique goals and risk tolerance in mind so you can experience growth while avoiding undue risk.

 As you can tell, we are the biggest proponent of option 4 (in most cases).
-But a word of caution: be sure to take precautions when transferring a TSP to an annuity.
+But a word of caution: be sure to take precautions when transferring a TSP to an IRA.
 You will want to consult with a professional to avoid making potentially large tax mistakes.
 If done correctly, TSPs should be able to transfer to a similar IRA without any tax consequences.

 Thank you for taking a few minutes to better understand your options with TSPs in retirement.
-We hope we’ve started you down the path of answering the question of what you should do your TSP when you retire.
+We hope we’ve started you down the path of answering the question of what you should do with your TSP when you retire.
 Feel free to give us a call if you have further questions.
 We are happy to help!